 "There is no Ten-Forward."
 Deanna's voice was as disinterested as Picard's had been.

 Beverly cringed as she realized her mistake.
 "Sorry.
 Of course there isn't."
 She'd taken in the damage assessments but hadn't considered what some of them meant.
 She was suddenly very glad Guinan was not on board.

 "Are you here for a reason, Beverly?"
 It wasn't like Deanna to be like this.

 Beverly slid into the booth across from her.
 "He's not gone, is he?"

 Deanna didn't ask who she meant.
 She just shook her head.
 "He may never be gone."

-That's what Jean-Luc meant, Beverly realized.
-That's why Deanna is an acceptable visitor, and I'm not.
-His interactions with Shinzon had left Jean-Luc reeling, and Deanna--the only other person that Shinzon had hurt on such a personal level--was in a position to understand the pain he was feeling.
+That was what Jean-Luc meant and why Deanna was an acceptable visitor when she wasn't.
+His interactions with Shinzon had left Jean-Luc reeling, and Deanna—the only other person that Shinzon had hurt on such a personal level—was in a position to understand the pain he was feeling.
 With a sigh, like she had so many times before, Beverly cut off her need to be with Jean-Luc, ruthlessly shoving it back into the far reaches of her mind and focusing on the problem her two friends were having.
 "You need to talk to the Captain," she finally said.
 "He's hurting too."

-She could not stifle a pang of jealousy that Deanna knew what Jean-Luc was feeling.
-Beverly could not even tell if he was feeling anything.
+She couldn't stifle a pang of jealousy that Deanna knew what Jean-Luc was feeling.
+Beverly couldn't even tell if he was feeling anything.

 "So you'll help him?"